At the end of your tether?

-Exercise is probably the best stress-reliever.
-Researchers have found that after 30 minutes of moderate exercise, participants scored 25 percent lower on psychometric tests measuring anxiety, and showed other positive changes in brain activity.
-Physical activity also lowers depressive symptoms and anxiety, improves self-esteem, and enhances alertness and reaction time.
-Moderate exercise also decreases cortisol production during stressful periods.
-Preferably try to do some outdoor exercise in a beautiful environment, but if this isn’t an option, even just a walk to the shops will do.
+Exercise is probably the best stress-reliever ever.
+Researchers have found that after 30 minutes of moderate exercise, their subjects scored 25 percent lower on psychometric tests measuring anxiety, and showed other favourable changes in brain activity.
+Physical activity also decreases depressive symptoms and anxiety, improves self-esteem, and enhances alertness and reaction time, all of which could be a problem when one is faced with excess stress.

 Watch what you eat

-Fast food might be convenient, but it won’t help at all!
-Keep your blood glucose regulated with small, balanced, healthy meals throughout the day.
-You can’t go wrong with fish, salads, fresh fruit and veggies, with some gentle spices for flavouring.
-Stay away from high-fat, highly refined foods; and go easy on the alcohol.
+It’s important to keep your blood glucose regulated by eating small, balanced, healthy meals throughout the day.
+You can’t go wrong with fish, salads, fresh fruit and veggies, with some spices for flavouring.
+Stay away from high-fat, highly refined foods, and go easy on the alcohol.

-Sleep is incredibly restorative for your body, especially to the nervous system and adrenal glands, so make sure you get enough.
-Different people need different amounts of sleep, but on average, aim to sleep for about eight hours a night.
+Sleep is incredibly restorative to the body, especially the nervous system and adrenal glands, so ensure you get enough of it.
+Different people require different amounts of sleep, but on average, aim to sleep for eight hours a night.
 Sleep deprivation affects blood glucose levels, reduces the production of the human growth hormone, increases the production of cortisol, and reduces the production of leptin (a hormone that signals satiety).

 Get away at least once a day

-Escape for at least 15 minutes each day when you’re completely alone to listen to soothing or uplifting music.
-Or, read an inspiring book.
+Take 15 to 30 minutes each day when you're completely alone to listen to soothing or uplifting music or to read an inspiring book.
 Perhaps sit under a tree and look at the sky; feel the wind in your hair and listen to the rustling of the leaves.
-This little escape will take you “out of yourself” and you’ll feel more peaceful.
+This will take you “out of yourself” and you'll feel more peaceful.

 Chat to a friend

-It’s amazing how vocalising and sharing worries with someone close to you, lightens the load and helps one see issues from a different perspective.
+It’s amazing how vocalising and sharing worries with someone close to you lightens the load and helps you see issues from a different perspective.

-Write about your worries as well as how you might overcome them in a diary or as a letter to a friend.
+Write about your worries and how you might overcome them in diary style or as a letter to a friend.
 This might stimulate more creative ways of dealing with stress, especially when your mind feels cluttered with issues.

 Say “no”, and try to get into a routine

-If you’re struggling to cope, don’t be afraid to say no to projects that won’t fit into your schedule, or will compromise your mental health.
+If you're struggling to cope, don’t be afraid to say no to projects that won’t fit into your time schedule or that will compromise your mental health.
 You might feel bad initially, but you’ve got to get your priorities straight and your health has to be high on that list.
-Establishing a routine can help if you feel you’re spinning out of control.
+Establishing a routine can help if you feel that you're spinning out of control.

 - Take breaks at work.
 Set yourself a reminder to get up, stretch, bounce around on your tiptoes and wriggle your wrists.

 - Make time for a break.
-Go for a swim, which helps to get oxygen fizzing around in your bloodstream.
+Try going for a swim, which helps get oxygen fizzing around in your bloodstream.

 - Get time alone with your partner.
 No phones, no artificial light.
-Watch a nostalgic video or, better still head for the outdoors; somewhere barefoot and away from traffic noise.
+Watch a nostalgic video or better yet, go outside, have a picnic or go to the beach.

 - Have a good sniff.
-Try essential oils, like pine, citrus and sandalwood.
-Sprinkle some in your bath as well as in a burner on your desk if nobody objects.
+Try some essential oils like pine, citrus and sandalwood.
+Try some in your bath as well as in a burner on your desk if nobody objects.

 - Exhaust yourself.
-Whether it’s a pre-dawn run, a bout of yoga or one-to-one time with a heavy bag, few things are as good at booting stress as tiring exercise.
-Make the time.
+Whether it’s a pre-dawn run, a bout of yoga or some one-to-one time with a heavy punching bag, few things are as good at nixing stress as tiring exercise.
+You owe it to yourself and everyone around you to make the time.

 - Don’t try to do too much.
-Choose two or three important, high-priority things each day.
-Get them out of the way early and you’ll feel more peaceful than if you did nothing or tried to do too much.
+Cherry-pick two or three important, high-priority things each day.
+Get them out of the way early and you’ll feel more peaceful than if you either did nothing or tried to do too much.